Items to Consider When Developing a Budget

 - Facilities and Administrative (F&A) Costs - Costs incurred for common or joint objectives and not readily or specifically identified with a particular sponsored project, or any other institutional activity.
 Examples of F&A costs may include building & equipment depreciation, operations and maintenance, costs of University’s libraries, materials, supplies and services of a more general nature, such as routine administrative support, office supplies and office equipment.

-For additional information regarding direct costs and indirect costs (F&A) please refer to Charging Sponsored Projects and Use of On-campus vs. Off-campus F&A Rates.
-For information on what direct costs in a budget may be exempt from F&A in your budget, refer to the Facilities and Administrative Rates page or Northwestern’s current F&A rate agreement with the U.S. Department of Health and Human Services.
+For additional information regarding direct costs and facilities and administrative (F&A) costs, please refer to Charging Sponsored Projects and Use of On-campus vs. Off-campus F&A Rates.
+For information on what direct costs in a budget may be exempt from facilities and administrative costs, refer to the Facilities and Administrative Rates page or Northwestern’s current F&A rate agreement with the U.S. Department of Health and Human Services.

-Sponsors may impose limitations on the total costs (such as a total funds-per-year ceiling), the direct costs (such as a salary cap or maximum travel costs) or the F&A costs.
-The FOA or agency guidelines as well as university policies should be reviewed for those limitations.
+Sponsors may impose limitations on a project budget's total costs (such as a total funds-per-year ceiling), the direct costs (such as a salary cap or maximum travel costs) or the F&A costs.
+The FOA and sponsor guidelines as well as university policies should be reviewed with regard to those limitations.